Fever 333: 2020–present: Wrong Generation and departure of Harrison and Improta

 Following the May 25, 2020 murder of George Floyd, the band released Long Live the Innocent on June 3, a live political demonstration and musical performance.
 Proceeds were donated to the Minnesota Freedom Fund and Black Lives Matter.
 During the performance they debuted the unreleased song "Supremacy", which was officially released on June 8.

 Fever 333 released the single Bite Back on October 19, 2020.
 On October 23, 2020, Fever 333 released their second EP titled, Wrong Generation.

 On October 3, 2022, drummer Improta and guitarist Harrison announced via separate Instagram posts that they would be leaving the band.
 Improta stated that the decision was "layered, but ultimately, I'd just rather dedicate my time to projects that operate different than that one."
 Harrison cited creative differences and that "things were pretty bad internally" as part of their reason for leaving.
+In April 2024, they would form a new band together, House of Protection.

+On May 11, 2023, the band announced its new live lineup.
+Brandon Davis was announced as the new guitarist, April Kae as the new bassist and Thomas Pridgen as the new drummer.
+This made Fever 333 a quartet, and gave them a dedicated bass player for the first time.

+Fever 333 released the single Hellfire on November 9, 2024 in collaboration with Riot Games for Arcane Season 2.

 Musical style

 Their music merges elements of punk rock and hip hop, which Butler has described as both being "rooted in subversion", citing musical influences such as Rage Against the Machine, Public Enemy and Black Flag.
 Their lyrics tackle politically and socially conscious themes such as racism, sexism and homophobia.
-Their music has been categorised as rap rock, rapcore, rap metal, post-hardcore, hardcore punk, and nu metal.
+Their music has been categorised as rap rock, rapcore, rap metal, post-hardcore, hardcore punk, alternative metal, and nu metal.
 Some of their songs also feature elements of trap music, and subsequently been categorised as trap metal.
 In article for Afropunk Festival's website, Butler stated that he believes "Punk rock and hip-hop are one-in-the-same.
-They’re always flying the flag of channeling art from discord", echoing a similar sentiment in an article for Colorado Springs Independent, by saying "[Fever 333's music is] like the evolution of guitar-based music.
+They're always flying the flag of channeling art from discord", echoing a similar sentiment in an article for Colorado Springs Independent, by saying "[Fever 333's music is] like the evolution of guitar-based music.
 Because currently, hip-hop is really pushing the envelope sonically, as well as ideologically".

-In a 2019 article for Kerrang!, writer Mischa Pearlman described their music as "a thrilling combination of post-hardcore and hip-hop with some of the catchiest melodies you’ll hear on any album from this year".
+In a 2019 article for Kerrang!, writer Mischa Pearlman described their music as "a thrilling combination of post-hardcore and hip-hop with some of the catchiest melodies you'll hear on any album from this year".
 In an article for Altcorner.com, writer Elizabeth Birt described them as "a riotous punk act... [that] have solidified a sturdy brand of protest punk as they take aim at the wrongs in the world but particularly in their homeland of America, not through violence but through angst-filled lyrics".